connorskees/connorskees.github.io/content/blog/python-leetcode.md

 ### Comprehensions

-Python has syntactic sugar for `filter` and `map` in the form of "list comprehensions".
-Most people writing python are familiar with comprehensions, but that are some interesting applications that some may not know about.
+Python has syntactic sugar for `filter` and `map` in the form of "list comprehensions."
+Most people writing python are familiar with comprehensions, but there are some interesting applications that some may not know about.

 ##### Use list comprehensions instead of `map(..)`